ryancoppa/puente-data-collection/README.md

 # About this starter

-This is a simple starter for integrating Ionic 3, Angular 2+ and Parse Server.
-It provides a small PoC (Proof of Concept) app for adding/removing scores and uses signin/signout based on Parse Server.
-You can just use it as the foundation for your next big app.
+This is a PoC Surveying Application for integrating Ionic 3, Angular 2+ and Parse Server.

-You can also find this starter in the Ionic Market, just click [here](https://market.ionicframework.com/starters/ionic-parse-server).

 ## Some screenshots